 Also, it’s better (though not 100% necessary) if the stock is blasting out of a consolidation period.
 In other words, if the stock hasn’t done much over the past few months and then soars, it’s better than if the stock has been running higher for the past three months and gaps.

 Obviously, the bigger the gap, the harder it can be psychologically to buy the stock.
 If you have issues with that, consider buying a smaller amount and use a looser stop, giving your position room to consolidate if it has to.

-4. When your stock gaps down, continue to follow your sell plan.
+4. When your stock gaps down during earnings season, continue to follow your sell plan.

 While upside gaps often provide buying opportunities in new leading stocks, downside gaps should be placed in context with the stock’s chart and overall action.
 For example, if a stock gaps down 7% on earnings but holds near its 50-day line, it probably should be given a chance—one bad day doesn’t crack the uptrend.

 On the flip side, though, if a stock does gap down in a big way below your stop, you should get out—don’t simply hold and hope for a bounce.
 Those big gaps lower can lead to immediate and big losses.
 And don’t kick yourself too harshly if this occurs; simply put, if you invest in aggressive growth stocks, you’re going to get stuck in the occasional implosion.
 The key in that unfortunate situation is to make sure a bad situation doesn’t get any worse.

 The bottom line, though, is that you should stick to your sell plan no matter what your stock does on earnings.